-Originally published July 13, 2009, Updated on 10/5/20
+Originally published July 13, 2009.
+Updated on 11/28/2022

-As with many of my recipes, there is a certain aspect of "to taste" in this one.
-I've never bothered to measure the bread, chicken stock or savory, for example..
+Before writing this point, I’d never bothered to measure the bread, chicken stock or savory, for example..
 I just tend to toss things in till it looks/tastes great!

-Evolution of Savory Mushroom Stuffing
+Evolution of my Chestnut Stuffing Recipe

 Bread was cut up into bite sized squares, seasoned with poultry seasoning, and tossed with butter, celery, onions, and broth.

 As I’ve mentioned before - Gramma’s Potato Salad - She, uh, had a unique way of conveying recipes.

 So, it was less “Use x number of loaves, and this specific amount of seasoning”, and more “cut up ENOUGH bread, maybe a bit more.
 Ok that looks good.
 Now put enough poultry seasoning in, until it looks right.
 Ok, a bit more...”